snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/installation-and-set-up/ios-tracker/index.md

 }
 ```

 The `createTracker` method allows the creation of multiple trackers in the same app.
 The `namespace` field lets you distinguish events sent by a specific tracker instance.
-It is mandatory even in case the app uses just a single tracker instance like in the example above.
+It is mandatory even when the app uses just a single tracker instance like in the example above.

 The [Examples Github repository](https://github.com/snowplow-incubator/snowplow-objc-tracker-examples) includes demo apps for Swift and Objective-C covering the most popular dependencies managers.
 They are provided as simple reference apps to help you set up the tracker.